Beck A. Taylor

 After earning his undergraduate degree from Baylor with majors in economics and finance, Taylor was employed as an analyst for Andersen Consulting (now Accenture) in Houston, Tex.
 He went on to earn the M.S. and Ph.D. in economics from Purdue University (West Lafayette, Ind.).
 After returning to the Baylor faculty (1997-2005), Taylor received the Young Researcher Award from the Hankamer School of Business in 2000 and subsequently was named the first holder of the W.H.
 Smith Professorship in Economics.
 In 2002, he was appointed as a visiting scholar by Harvard University (Cambridge, Mass.) where he spent one year in residence at the Harvard Graduate School of Education pursuing research interests.
 In 2005, Taylor was named a Baylor University Outstanding Professor for his research accomplishments.

-As dean of Samford's Brock School of Business, Taylor helped to lead the rapid transformation of the business school, spearheaded by a significant financial commitment from Harry B. Brock, Jr., founder of Compass Bank.
-In addition to his fundraising efforts, Taylor led the Brock School to establish eight new academic programs, as well as the school's new honors program.
+As dean of Samford's Brock School of Business (2005-2010), Taylor helped to lead the rapid transformation of the business school, including its renaming to honor Harry B. Brock, Jr., founder of Compass Bank.
+Taylor led the Brock School to establish eight new academic programs, as well as the school's new honors program.
 The Brock School's entrepreneurship program was recognized in 2010 as the nation's top emerging program by the U.S. Association for Small Business & Entrepreneurship.
-In an effort to build bridges between students and professionals in the business community, Taylor established the Samford Business Network, with chapters in Birmingham, Atlanta and Nashville, and also established a 45-member advisory board of the region's top business leaders.
+In an effort to build bridges between students and professionals in the business community, Taylor established the Samford Business Network, with chapters in Birmingham, Atlanta, and Nashville, and also established a 45-member advisory board of the region's top business leaders.
 Taylor was successful in leading the Brock School's reaccreditation by the Association to Advance Collegiate Schools of Business (AACSB) in 2009.